-Accordingly, for 2023, each of the NEO's was assigned a "target variable salary award", being the maximum award that could be paid to such employee under normal circumstances, and then 100% of the target that may be awarded to the NEO as variable compensation having regard to corporate objectives, subject to the overall discretion of the Remuneration Committee.
-This is different from 2022, where such award was based 50% on corporate objectives and 50% was based on personal objectives related to that NEO.
+Accordingly, for 2024, each of the NEO's was assigned a "target variable salary award", being the maximum award that could be paid to such employee under normal circumstances, and then 100% of the target that may be awarded to the NEO as variable compensation having regard to corporate objectives, subject to the overall discretion of the Remuneration Committee.

-The following were the principal corporate objectives discussed for 2023:
+The following were the principal corporate objectives discussed for 2024:

-- ensure that there is a corporate focus on health and safety with adequate training and communication with the goal of maintaining a 100% environmental and safety record; - revaluate the Songo Songo subsurface and prepare a development plan (including current proposed workovers of the onshore wells) through to 2026 and beyond, pending the outcome of licence extension negotiations;

-- make all submissions required under the Petroleum Act by 31 December 2023 to GoT and TPDC to enable Minister of Energy to confirm continuation of licence and PSA from October 31, 2026; - if initiated by the Government of Tanzania, negotiate a production sharing agreement that fundamentally preserves the Company's economic interest in the Songo Songo licence; - ensure general and administrative costs (excluding stock-based compensation) do not exceed the Company's approved budget; - manage cash flows to ensure the Company has adequate funding for the approved capital expenditure programs and to maintain its current dividend; and - update the Company's existing environmental, social and corporate governance strategy on an as needed basis.
+- ensure that there is a corporate focus on health and safety with adequate training and communication with the goal of maintaining a 100% environmental and safety record; - revaluate the Songo Songo subsurface and prepare a development plan (including current proposed workovers of the onshore wells) through to 2026 and beyond, pending the outcome of licence extension negotiations; - make all submissions required under the Petroleum Act by 31 December 2024 to GoT and TPDC to enable Minister of Energy to confirm continuation of licence and PSA from October 31, 2026; - if initiated by the Government of Tanzania, negotiate a production sharing agreement that fundamentally preserves the Company's economic interest in the Songo Songo licence; - ensure general and administrative costs (excluding stock-based compensation) do not exceed the Company's approved budget; and; - manage cash flows to ensure the Company has adequate funding for the approved capital expenditure programs and to maintain its current dividend; and - update the Company's existing environmental, social and corporate governance strategy on an as needed basis.